Naniwa Photography Club

 The character of the works exhibited by the Naniwa Photography Club changed drastically in the 21st Nami-ten exhibition in 1932 when the works of Koishi Kiyoshi were exhibited.
 Koishi's series Early Summer Nerves utilized special techniques such as photogram and photomontage.
 This was the moment that the Naniwa Photography Club became one of the central clubs of the Japanese Shinko-Shashin (New Photography) Movement.
 They embarked on a more Surrealist approach to avant-garde photography in Japan.

 Together with the Tampei Photography Club and the Ashiya Camera Club, the Naniwa Photography Club became the cultural powerhouses of the Kansai photography scene.
 While their counterparts in Tokyo focused more on a journalistic approach to photography that highlighted social issues the Kansai photography clubs pursued a more modernist style approach.
+This Kansai-centered development was later highlighted in the Osaka section of the 2022 Tokyo Photographic Art Museum exhibition Avant-Garde Rising: The Photographic Vanguard in Modern Japan.

-Sakata Minoru was a member of the Naniwa Photography Club but in 1934 became the leader of the Nagoya Photography Group.
+Sakata Minoru was a member of the Naniwa Photography Club but in 1934 became the leader of the Nagoya Photography Group; an exhibition summary by the Tokyo Photographic Art Museum notes that the Nagoya Photo Avant-Garde included the poet-photographer Kansuke Yamamoto.

+The club's influence extended beyond Osaka through younger photographers such as Seikō Samizo, who belonged to the generation that shifted the club toward New Photography and later helped carry those connections into Nagoya, where he became one of the promoters of the Akebono Photography Club, published work in the magazine Cameraman, and was later listed among the founding members of Nagoya Photo Avant-Garde.